Asteroid mining: Minerals in space

-As resource depletion on Earth becomes more real, the idea of extracting valuable elements from asteroids and returning these to Earth for profit, or using space-based resources to build solar-power satellites and space habitats, becomes more attractive.
+As resource depletion on Earth becomes more of a concern, the idea of extracting valuable elements from asteroids and transporting them to Earth for profit, or using space-based resources to build solar-power satellites and space habitats, becomes more attractive.
 Hypothetically, water processed from ice could refuel orbiting propellant depots.

 Although asteroids and Earth accreted from the same starting materials, Earth's relatively stronger gravity pulled all heavy siderophilic (iron-loving) elements into its core during its molten youth more than four billion years ago.
 This left the crust depleted of such valuable elements until a rain of asteroid impacts re-infused the depleted crust with metals like gold, cobalt, iron, manganese, molybdenum, nickel, osmium, palladium, platinum, rhenium, rhodium, ruthenium and tungsten (some flow from core to surface does occur, e.g. at the Bushveld Igneous Complex, a famously rich source of platinum-group metals).
 Today, these metals are mined from Earth's crust, and they are essential for economic and technological progress.
 Hence, the geologic history of Earth may very well set the stage for a future of asteroid mining.

 In 2006, the Keck Observatory announced that the binary Jupiter trojan 617 Patroclus, and possibly large numbers of other Jupiter trojans, are likely extinct comets and consist largely of water ice.
 Similarly, Jupiter-family comets, and possibly near-Earth asteroids that are extinct comets, might also provide water.
 The process of in-situ resource utilization—using materials native to space for propellant, thermal management, tankage, radiation shielding, and other high-mass components of space infrastructure—could lead to radical reductions in its cost.
 Although whether these cost reductions could be achieved, and if achieved would offset the enormous infrastructure investment required, is unknown.